Climate Change

 Markets

-• Positive impact on our business by responding to demands to reduce GHG emissions and make greater use of renewable energy sources.
+• Positive impact on our business of responding to demands to reduce GHG emissions and making greater use of renewable energy sources.

 • Increased corporate value and fundraising capabilities resulting from strengthened ESG activities.